SudheerNotes/PaddyLab/README.md

 ## What next:

 - Converting the first limitation to an opportunity by training another deep learning model to first recognize whether an image is Paddy plant or not and that will act as a gate before the actual prediction

+- Creating my own API using FastAPI (I have zero knowledge about it, I think it will be a good learning opportunity)

 ## Downloads: